mindfulness-toolkit/download/README.md

 Mindfulness Toolkit Download

 Download the HTML files
-Copy the HTML source code
+Copy the HTML
-Paste into your intranet, extranet, or public website
+Paste the HTML into your intranet, extranet, or public website's text eitor